cedx/bootstrap.hx/docs/usage.md

 # Usage
 TODO: document the usage of the `bootstrap_bundle` library.
+See [issue #2](https://github.com/cedx/bootstrap.hx/issues/2) for a brief explanation.